-- GPI and Cal Advocates both commented on SCE's probabilistic model encouraging SCE to pilot probabilistic model as a follow-up to the area for continue improvement requiring probabilistic modeling compared to maximum consequence modeling. - MGRA commented about the joint grid studies on covered conductor effectiveness, requesting that in continuation of grid hardening studies, SCE ensures effectiveness includes evaluation of covered conductor field data. - GPI commented on SCE's asset inspections, that SCE must identify access issues impacting transmission HFRI inspections; provide the number of assets from 2022-
+- GPI and Cal Advocates both commented on SCE's probabilistic model encouraging SCE to pilot a probabilistic model as a follow-up to the area for continue improvement requiring probabilistic modeling compared to maximum consequence modeling. - MGRA commented about the joint grid studies on covered conductor effectiveness, requesting that in continuation of grid hardening studies, SCE ensures the evaluation of effectiveness includes evaluating covered conductor field data. - GPI commented on SCE's asset inspections, that SCE must identify access issues impacting transmission HFRI inspections; provide the number of assets from 2022-2024 it was unable to inspect as scheduled and within one year of scheduled date due to access constrains.